Gravitational Decoherence as a Limit on Quantum Technologies — Quantum-Geometric Correspondence series

 If the gravitational decoherence floor is real, it sets hard limits on quantum error correction for massive systems.
 The gravitational error rate per gate is

-For fault-tolerant quantum computing, this must stay below the error correction threshold (∼10−3\sim 10^{-3}∼10−3).
-With gate times of about 1 microsecond, this imposes a maximum mass:
+For fault-tolerant quantum computing, this must stay below the error correction threshold, which ranges from about to depending on the code.
+Taking a representative and gate times of about 1 microsecond, this imposes a maximum mass:

 Above these masses, quantum error correction cannot keep up with gravitational decoherence, regardless of all other noise sources.
 This is a fundamental constraint on the scalability of massive quantum technologies.